Joyal-George-KJ/Joyal-George-KJ/README.md

 ## ✨ About Me

-I'm Joyal — a developer who turns ideas into tools people actually use.
+I'm Joyal, a developer who turns ideas into tools people actually use.
-My journey started in 7th grade with Android terminal hacking, took a detour into priesthood, and came back full-circle into tech — stronger and more determined.
+My journey started in 7th grade with Android terminal hacking, took a detour into priesthood, and came back full-circle into tech, stronger and more determined.

 - 💻 Specializing in **React JS, React Native, Firebase, and Appwrite**
 - 🚀 Built and deployed apps solving real-world problems (e.g., pump sales calculator at workplace)
-- 📦 Published [markdown-input-display](https://www.npmjs.com/package/markdown-input-display) — 1000+ downloads in the first week
+- 📦 Published [markdown-input-display](https://www.npmjs.com/package/markdown-input-display) - 1000+ downloads in the first week
 - 🏆 Web Design Competition 1st Prize
 - 🔧 Contributor to open source projects [Appwrite Console](https://github.com/appwrite/console), [React Bits](https://github.com/DavidHDev/react-bits), [Docker Docs](https://github.com/docker/docs)
-- 💼 Worked as a fuel attendant to fund my coding comeback — resilience in action
+- 💼 Worked as a fuel attendant to fund my coding comeback - resilience in action
 - 🧑‍🏫 Mentored peers and teachers in CS during BCA

+**Looking for frontend or native app roles, OSS collaborations, or freelance gigs, if you’re building something exciting, let’s connect and make it awesome together.**

 ---